SSL Detective Overview

-One of the key security pieces of the internet is Secure Socket Layer (SSL) which allows a device to securely connect to a server (such as your bank’s website), and trust that server belongs to the bank and no one can eavesdrop on the conversation.
-To accomplish this, SSL certificates are used by iPhone and iPad to verify that the server is the one identified by the certificate and that they are trusted by a Certificate Authority.
-If there are any inconsistencies in determining this information, the connection may fail, or the user may be given a warning.
+One of the key security pieces of the Internet is Secure Socket Layer (SSL) which allows a device to securely connect to a server (such as your bank’s website), and trust that server belongs to the bank and no one can eavesdrop on the conversation.
+To accomplish this, SSL certificates are used by iPhone and iPad to verify that the server is the one identified by the certificate, trusted by a Certificate Authority.
+If there are any inconsistencies in determining this information, the connection may fail or the user may be given a warning.

 Troubleshooting issues with certificates and certificate chains can be difficult on iOS.
-When using Mobile Safari to connect to a website secured with SSL that has a certificate related issue, Mobile Safari will only show you part of the server’s certificate, but not the entire certificate nor the certificate chain.
+When using Safari on iOS to connect to a website secured with SSL that has a certificate-related issue, Safari will only show you part of the server’s certificate, not the entire certificate or the certificate chain.
 SSL Detective makes viewing the certificate and certificate chain much easier on iOS.

-SSL Detective connects to a SSL enabled port and downloads the server’s certificate, as well as any other certificates provided.
-It then verifies the certificate chain via iOS and the root certificate store, and gets back the entire chain, including the root certificate and any other certificates (called intermediates) that are downloaded.
+SSL Detective connects to an SSL enabled port and downloads the server’s certificate as well as any other certificates provided.
+It then verifies the certificate chain via iOS and the root certificate store, getting back the entire chain including the root certificate and any other certificates (intermediates) that are downloaded.
 This allows you to see a fully trusted certificate chain or where the SSL trust is failing on an iOS device.

 SSL connections are not limited to only web servers.
-A SSL port can be used with mail (IMAPS), VPN, directory service (LDAPS), and others.
+An SSL port can be used with Mail (IMAPS), VPN, directory service (LDAPS), and others.
 SSL Detective allows you to view the certificate chain for errors such as certificate expiration dates and hostname issues.

-The following examples show a well formed certificate chain, an untrusted root error and no intermediate certificate error.
-All of these examples are live and can be used with SSL Detective so you can look at the problems more closely.
+The following examples show a well-formed certificate chain, an untrusted root error, and no intermediate certificate error.
+All of these examples are live and can be used with SSL Detective so you can look at problems more closely.